kyma-project/examples/asset-store/README.md

 ## Overview

-This example illustrates how to use the [Asset Store](https://kyma-project.io/docs/1.5/components/asset-store/) to store simple webpages.
+This example illustrates how to use the [Asset Store](https://kyma-project.io/docs/1.5/components/asset-store/) to store static webpages.

 By default, [Minio](https://min.io/) stores all resources on a cluster, but it also allows you to use different cloud providers.
 Read the Asset Store [tutorials](https://kyma-project.io/docs/components/asset-store#tutorials-tutorials) for more information.